AssoDePicche/AssoDePicche/README.md

 **`Software Developer`**

-Hello, there!
-I am a software developer, working on personal projects.
-I like to spend most of my time solving HackerRank challenges and studying programming.
+Hello, I'm a software developer, who enjoys spending most of my time solving HackerRank challenges and studying computer science.
 My passions are math, computing, music, movies, and comics (not necessarily in that order).

-I believe that education is the key to change the world for the better, that's why I dedicate myself to create things that help people.

-The main technologies I work with are:
+I believe that technological progress should be at the service of human progress, since technology created and applied ethically can expand access to opportunity and equity.
+This motivates me to study continuously in order to use everything in my power to make the world a little better.

+## I have knowledge in

 <div>
   <img width="36px" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/java/java-original.svg" title="Java">